sibmaks/pytest-ot/README.md

 pytest ... --trace-parent 00-1234567890abcdef1234567890abcdef-fedcba0987654321-01
 ```

+### Trace each test separately

+To enable separately tests tracing you have to use `--trace-4-test` flag.

+In this case each test will be traced as separate trace.
+Can be useful in case of big amount of tests.

 ## Visualizing test traces

 One quick way to visualize test traces would be to use an [OpenTelemetry